 Can fashion ever be sustainable? - NIKIN EU

 How sustainable can fashion be?
 Can it be sustainable at all?
-100% sustainable fashion is almost impossible - and yet there are some things to consider in order to make your own consumption more sustainable.
+100% sustainable fashion is almost impossible - and yet there are a few things to consider in order to make your own consumption more sustainable.

 How sustainable can fashion be?
 Can it be sustainable at all?
-100% sustainable fashion is almost impossible - and yet there are some things to consider in order to make your own consumption more sustainable.
+100% sustainable fashion is almost impossible - and yet there are a few things to consider in order to make your own consumption more sustainable.

 Fashion

-The clothes we wear, the fashion we consume, is responsible for a tenth of the world's greenhouse gas emissions.
-The impact is fuelled by fast-moving offerings from manufacturers and fashion designers.
-But consumers also contribute to making "throwaway fashion" such a big problem.
+The clothes we wear, the fashion we consume, are responsible for a tenth of greenhouse gas emissions worldwide.
+The effects are fueled by fast-moving offers from manufacturers and fashion designers.
+But consumers also contribute to making "disposable fashion" such a big problem.

-The enormous range of sometimes very cheap clothes tempts consumers to have an overflowing wardrobe - full of items that are rarely, sometimes never, worn.
-Even teenagers, fuelled by fashion influencers, succumb to the shopping frenzy in the branches of the big chains.
-This makes it difficult to reject the business model and to think about the effects of "fast fashion".
+The enormous range of clothing, some of which is very cheap, tempts consumers to have an overflowing closet - full of items that are rarely worn, sometimes not at all.
+Even teenagers, spurred on by fashion influencers, are succumbing to the shopping frenzy in the branches of the big chains.
+This makes it difficult to reject the business model and think about the effects of fast fashion.

-The fashion industry produces around 10% of globalCO2 emissions and almost 20% of wastewater.
+The fashion industry is responsible for around 10% of globalCO2 emissions and almost 20% of waste water.
 The industry's energy consumption is higher than for aviation and shipping combined!

-Because the clothes we wear come to us via very complex and long supply chains, from the production of the materials to the processing and sale.
-And even when we dispose of them or the trade gets rid of yesterday's trends, garments travel long distances again.
+This is because the clothes we wear come to us via very complex and long supply chains, from the production of the materials to the processing and sale.
+And even when we dispose of them or retailers get rid of yesterday's trends, items of clothing travel long distances again.

 To illustrate the consequences of this, consider that one kilo of cotton is needed for a single pair of jeans.
-This one kilo requires between 7,500 and 10,000 litres of water.
-That corresponds to the drinking water needs of a human being for about 10 years!
-Added to this are the processes for dyeing and bleaching.
+This one kilo requires between 7,500 and 10,000 liters of water.
+That is equivalent to a person's drinking water requirements for around 10 years!
+Then there are the dyeing and bleaching processes.

 Fast Fashion